Afoxcute/noiizet/README.md

 A Solana wallet with sufficient SOL to cover deployment fees.
 Deployment Process

-1. Set Solana Cluster
+1. Set Soon Cluster
-Select the Solana cluster you wish to deploy to (devnet, testnet, or mainnet):
+Select the Soon cluster you wish to deploy to (devnet, testnet):

-solana config set --url https://api.devnet.solana.com # For devnet
+solana config set --url https://rpc.testnet.soo.network/rpc# For testnet

 2. Build Your Program
 Compile your Solana program:

 anchor build

 Note the program ID output by this command, as you will need it for deployment.

 3. Fund Your Wallet
 Ensure your wallet has enough SOL for the deployment.
-If deploying to devnet or testnet, you can airdrop SOL:
+If deploying to devnet or testnet, you can airdrop SOON tokens using the official faucet:

 solana airdrop 1

 4. Update Anchor.toml
 Update the Anchor.toml file to include your program's ID under the appropriate cluster section:

 Toml

-[programs.devnet]
+[programs.testnet]
 your_program_name = "YourProgramID"

 5. Deploy the Program
 Deploy your program to the specified Solana cluster:

 anchor deploy

 6. Verify Deployment
 Check that your program has been deployed successfully:

 solana account YourProgramID

 Post-Deployment
 After deployment, you can interact with your program using client-side scripts or the command line, based on the functionalities you've implemented.